Family of Imran Khan: Extended family

+In politics

 Imran's nephew Hassaan Niazi headed the Insaf Students Federation, the student wing of the PTI.
 He also has many other nephews.
 PTI's Additional General Secretary Saifullah Niazi belongs to the Niazi clan and is a distant relative.
-Pakistani cricket captain Misbah-ul-Haq also belongs to the Niazi tribe in Mianwali and shares blood relations with Imran Khan paternally.
+Lawyer and PTI member Hamid Khan is also a relative.

+In art

 One of Imran's father's cousins, Sajjad Sarwar Niazi, was a poet and music composer who served as the director of the Peshawar Radio Station, while his daughter Nahid Niazi earned fame as a singer.
 Nahid was married to a prominent Bengali music composer Moslehudin, and her sister Najma Niazi was also a popular singer.

+In sport

-Shaukat Khanum's cousin Mrs. Lt Col. Zaheer-ud-Din, has two sons Lt.
-Col. Muhammad Omer Khan and Muhammad Ali Khan, who is a banker serving as a Vice President in MCB Bank Limited.
-Her grandson, Moin Khan holds a record for traveling from California, America to Lahore, Pakistan on a sports bike.
+Shaukat Khanum's grandson, Moin Khan holds a record for traveling from California, America to Lahore, Pakistan on a sports bike.
+Pakistani cricket captain Misbah-ul-Haq also belongs to the Niazi tribe in Mianwali and shares blood relations with Imran Khan paternally.

 Imran's uncle Jahangir's brother-in-law Baqa Jilani also played cricket for India.
 Jilani's nephew, Sherandaz Khan, was a first-class cricketer, and another distant cousin of Imran from the Burki tribe.
 He was also the first bowler to dismiss Imran in first-class cricket.
-The Pakistani economist Shahid Javed Burki is an extended relative of Imran.
+Imran's great-uncle Khan Salamuddin and many members of Salamuddin's extended family also made a name in cricket.

+In the healthcare profession

 Imran Khan is said to be a distant cousin of the British-Pakistani heart surgeon Hasnat Khan, who had a relationship with Lady Diana.
-Lawyer and PTI member Hamid Khan is also a relative.

-Imran's great-uncle Khan Salamuddin and many members of Salamuddin's extended family also made a name in cricket.
+Usman Ameer Khan, a doctor by profession, is also a cousin and a director at Parrhesia News and the Pakistan World Alliance.

+In the military

 Many family relatives of Imran, from both the paternal and maternal sides, have served in the Pakistan Armed Forces.
-Major General Bilal Omar Khan, who died in the 2009 Rawalpindi mosque attack was from Khan's maternal family.
+Shaukat Khanum's cousin Mrs. Lt Col. Zaheer-ud-Din has two sons, one of whom is Lt.
+Col. Muhammad Omer Khan.
+Major General Bilal Omar Khan, who died in the 2009 Rawalpindi mosque attack, was from Khan's maternal family.
 Major General Sanaullah Khan Niazi was from Imran's paternal family and was assassinated in a roadside blast.
 Another extended relative, General Zahid Ali Akbar Khan, was an engineering officer in the Pakistan Army, director of the nuclear Project-706, and later chairman of the Pakistan Cricket Board.

+In banking and economics

+The Pakistani economist Shahid Javed Burki is an extended relative of Imran.
+The other son of Shaukat Khanum's cousin Mrs. Lt Col. Zaheer-ud-Din is Muhammad Ali Khan, who is a banker serving as a Vice President in MCB Bank Limited.